Skip to main content

 A. Vacancies in the office of Deputy Principal Chief shall be filled by the Tribal Council.
 The Tribal Council shall elect a Member of the Tribal Council as successor to serve the remainder of the term.

-of nominees for the office of Deputy Principal Chief.
+B. Upon receipt of the vacancy notice from the Principal Chief, the Tribal Council shall, at the next regularly scheduled Council session, produce a slate of nominees for the office of Deputy Principal Chief.
 The slate of nominees shall consist of all current elected Council Members; provided that any Council Member may request that his name not appear on the slate of nominees; and provided, further, that each nominee shall qualify for the office of Deputy Principal Chief as provided for in 26 CNCA § 33.

 C. Upon completion of the slate of nominees, the Tribal Council shall proceed to vote for said nominees.
 Each council Member shall cast one (1) vote for one (1) nominee by secret ballot.